ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 by a great migration of 0gres
 fleeinng the destruction of their tribal lands.
-Those few Sky-titans that survived were forced into small, huddled tribal groups that dispersed across the 0ld World, and over time degenerated into the race of Giants we know today.
+Those few Sky-titans that survived were forced into small, huddled tribal groups that dispersed across the Old World, and over time degenerated into the race of Giants we know today.
 Historically, many Giants were kept captive by 0gre tribes; the mightiest Tyrants (as 0gre tribal